guettli/programming-guidelines/README.md

 to create a commercial product, you can't use this.

 For me "freedom" means no constraints.
-That's why I prefer the Apache License, since GPL and AGPL have the constraint that you must open your source, too.
+That's why I prefer the MIT License, since GPL and AGPL have the constraint that you must open your source, too.

 See [Why we ban the AGPL](https://www.theregister.com/2011/03/31/google_on_open_source_licenses/)